 Scientifically speaking, the footprint chart is an aggregated tape of orders.
 Individual orders of market participants are processed and distributed within each candlestick based on price and volume.

-When considering the footprint chart, you’ll observe rectangles of different lengths: this is so-called horizontal volume profile.
+When considering the Forex footprint chart mt4, you’ll observe rectangles of different lengths: this is so-called horizontal volume profile.
 The length of stripes depends on the number of contracts traded at the given price.

 You may also notice two columns showing numbers.
 The left-side column displays the number of Sell trades, and the right-side column displays the number of Buy trades.